mvartani76/CSCI-E-15-Fall2014-P3/readme.md

 lorem-ipsum: https://packagist.org/packages/badcow/lorem-ipsum<br>
 Random User: https://packagist.org/packages/fzaninotto/faker

+### Form Validation
+Form validation was performed for the lorem-ipsum paragrpah generator, random user generator, and xkcd password generator pages.
+The first two pages had text input blocks that needed constraints/rules added but the xkcd password generator only had dropdown and radio buttons so individual inputs did not need to be validated but we needed to validate the MinWordLength was less than or equal to MaxWordLength so some additional logic was added the routes.php file.

 ### Interesting Code Modifications
 1. In order to have the class Passwdgen() recognized by the blade.php files, I needed to run composer dump-autoload (found out prior to lecture 7)
 2. usort() needed to be changed after it was inserted into a class
-3. Parameters for validation rules and messages arrays are case sensitive
+3. Parameters for validation rules and messages arrays are case sensitive (noticed this sometimes but not always?)
+4. Needed to have at least two rules and messages to get correct validation??
+This was observed in the xkcd-passwd form validation in routes.php

 ## Laravel PHP Framework